 If your club’s membership numbers have dropped significantly, your club may overpay the FMCBC with your first payment in June.
 If this is the case, a credit will be applied to your account which will be applied in your club’s first invoice of the following year.

-FMCBC membership dues are based on a club’s final membership number at the end of their fiscal year (or when they finalize their numbers for the year) within the FMCBC’s fiscal year.
+FMCBC membership dues are based on a club’s final membership number at the end of the club’s fiscal year (or when the club finalizes its membership numbers for the year) within the FMCBC’s fiscal year.
 In other words, the important thing to remember is that your final membership number is based on your club’s fiscal year, not ours.

 Here are some examples:

-If your club’s year ends on November 30th, 2019 and you have your total number of members calculated at that time, your 2019-2020 FMCBC dues will be calculated based on that number.
-This means your club will pay 75% of your membership dues in July 2019 and the remaining 25% between January – March 2020.
+If your club’s year ends on April 30th, 2020 and you have your total number of members calculated at that time, your 2020-21 FMCBC dues will be calculated based on that number.

-Payment of the first invoice for 75% of your club’s membership fees and 100% of your club’s insurance fees is due on July 31st.
+Payment is due on July 31st.
 Invoices are sent to clubs early in June.

 Membership dues are based on your club’s total number of memberships, but insurance dues are based on your club’s total number of individuals.
 If your club has couple and/or family memberships, these count as single FMCBC memberships, but we will need to know your total number of individuals for calculating your insurance premium.
 Those clubs with couple and/or family memberships will therefore need to submit two separate numbers each year.